mobluse/ratbas2/README.md

 Then convert using [`autonum.sh`](https://murray2.com/threads/basic-without-line-numbers.406/) to a file with line numbers.

-The `ratfor` source comes from Raspbian Buster Linux, using `apt source ratfor`, but has been modified to have an extra argument -6 that translates into Fortran66.
+The `ratfor` source comes from Raspbian Buster Linux, using `apt source ratfor`, but has been modified to have an extra argument -6 that translates into Fortran 66.

 [RATFOR — A Preprocessor for a Rational Fortran](https://wolfram.schneider.org/bsd/7thEdManVol2/ratfor/ratfor.pdf), Brian W. Kernighan